 Apo Reef Diving Season

 You can dive all year round in Apo Reef.
-The best time to scuba dive in Apo Reef is is from October to May.
-This is considered to be the “dry season” so there is lesser chances of rain.
+The best time to scuba dive in Apo Reef is is from November to May.
+This is considered to be the “dry season” in the Philippines so there are lesser chances of rain.

 Water Temperature and Visibility